Android Deployment

 Managed Configuration

 7SIGNAL has enabled Android Enterprise Managed Configuration for Mobile Eye.
-Here, you may specify your organization ID and device name.
-See example below.
+This allows you to set certain properties through your EMM system:

 Once you obtain Mobile Eye from Google Play, then with Workspace ONE use the ‘Application Configuration’ option, then add an ‘Assignment’ where you can modify the Organization ID and the device name.
 Go to: